Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 Read books and blogs (this one, for example)

-Just like websites are good, we believe reading books perhaps is even better because it usually goes more into depth.
+Just like websites, we believe reading books is better because they are usually more in-depth.

-If you are looking for a robust and profitable trading strategy, we have plenty for free.
+We have plenty for free if you are looking for a robust and profitable trading strategy.

 Test ideas frequently

 Perform backtesting of ideas at least several times per week.
 Testing is yet another way to generate ideas to start trading with an edge.
-You might suddenly discover something that you were not aware of, and you learn more about markets by testing.
+You might suddenly discover something you were unaware of, and you learn more about markets by testing.
 This is, of course, a time-consuming process, but nothing comes easy in a competitive market.

 Make sure you have contacts with other traders